Carlos Hernández Vázquez

 Carlos Hernández Vázquez (born August 14, 1983) is a Mexican producer who lived in Mexico City during most of the last decade of his career.

 Early life

-Carlos Hernández Vázquez was born on August 14, 1983, at the Lying-In Hospital in Celaya, Guanajuato.
-As a teenager, Hernández was interested in photography, and briefly attempted a career as a reporter.
-His parents sent him to live in México City in the hopes that it would help his academic growth.
+Carlos Hernández Vázquez was born in Celaya, Guanajuato.

 Career

-Hernández studied Independent filmmaking from 2001 to 2004, in Universidad Del Cine/AMCI.
-Lately attended Faculty of Law (UNAM) from 2003 to 2008.
-He earned a LL.B. from university in 2008.

 During his working years, Hernández was particularly inspired by the film production process, and studied film production workshop at the Centro de Capacitación Cinematográfica.